tjizep/rabbit/README.txt

 invalid.
 Best is to rehash to aproximate future size before starting iteration which will cause inserts.
 Erases and updates are stable.

-NOTE: After some testing the std::unordered_map shipping with visual studio also have issues with this (see iterate_rehash_test in main.cpp so we'll leave it for now)

 Algorithm Descriprion
 ---------------------